wellcomecollection/platform/docs/rfcs/002-archival_storage/README.md

 ### Ingest

-We'll need to consider integrations with other services such as:
+We'll need to integrate with other services such as:

 - [Archivematica](https://www.archivematica.org/en/) - for born-digital workflow
 - [Goobi](https://www.intranda.com/en/digiverso/goobi/goobi-overview/) - for digitisation workflow

 These services will need to provide accessions in the BagIt bag format, gzip-compressed and uploaded to an S3 bucket.
+They should then call an ingest API and provide a callback URL that will be notified when the ingest has succeeded or failed.

 ### Storage